 Fully baking or partially baking a crust (also known as blind baking) before adding the filling can prevent a soggy crust.
 Use heavy-duty aluminum foil to line it, or fold regular aluminum foil to create a double thickness.
 For the weights, use small ceramic or metal weights, dried beans or rice.
 The crust may be cooled, covered and stored at room temperature or up to overnight.

 To make whipped cream, in a large metal bowl, combine 1 cup well-chilled heavy cream, 1 tsp. vanilla extract and 2 Tbs. confectioners’ sugar.
 Using an electric mixer, beat on medium-high speed until soft peaks form.

-- 1 butter cookie dough disk (see related recipe at left), at cool room temperature
+- 1 disk butter cookie dough, at cool room temperature

 - 2 eggs